alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 <h3 id="looking_for_house"> 1.3 Looking for housing before arriving </h3>

 From our experience, it is very hard to look for a housing if you're not present in Germany (and don't speak German).
-This is because you cannot visit the appartement before paying for the deposit.
-So, there will be a trade off: go thought an agency and pay more for what you get, or do it on your own and risk to be scammed.
+This is because you cannot visit the apartement before paying for the deposit.
+So, there will be a trade off: go throught an agency and pay more for what you get, or do it on your own and risk to be scammed.
 Both options will be discussed in <a href="#find_place">[2.1 Find a place]</a>.
-Our recommendation would be to fly to Stuttgart and stay there a week to look/visit rooms and appartments.
+Our recommendation would be to fly to Stuttgart and stay there a week to look/visit rooms and apartments.

 <h3 id="plane_tickets"> 1.4 Plane Tickets/Preparing for departure </h3>